Safety & Security

 Protocol for Parents & Guardians

-Parents and guardians are no longer allowed to escort their student(s) to or from class.
+As a general practice, parents and guardians are not allowed to escort their student(s) to or from class.
 Parents are welcome to walk their student(s) into the building, but we ask that you report to the office and refrain from venturing elsewhere once inside.
 This not only helps us to provide a secure learning environment, but it also minimizes distractions and additional traffic in our hallways.
-While this change primarily impacts our elementary schools, we’d like to ask for your help in abiding by new protocol at each of our buildings.
+While this change primarily impacts our elementary schools, we’d like to ask for your help in abiding by this protocol at each of our buildings.

 Active Shooter Response Training

 At the district’s back-to-school assembly in August 2018, all staff members were trained on the ALICE program.
 ALICE, which stands for Alert, Lockdown, Inform, Counter, and Evacuate, provides options on how to more proactively handle the threat of an active shooter or violent intruder.
 Compared to the traditional “lockdown only” approach, ALICE has become the preferred response because it’s option-based tactics increase survival chances and saves lives.
 Additional trainings will be incorporated into professional development throughout the school year.

 Additionally, district staff members participated in Active Shooter Training at each of our schools in January 2019.
 The trainings were led by Deputy Blaylock, who serves as our district’s School Resource Officer, and several law enforcement officers from the Polk County Sheriff’s Office and the Polk City Police Department.
 The training was based on the ALICE program, and included various scenarios such as a traditional lockdown, evacuation drill, and counter attack options that will help to minimize fatalities in the event of an emergency.
 Staff members actively participated in scenarios which highlighted options to handle the threat of an active shooter.

 Safety is a Top Priority